CCS Projects

 Software Conservation The mission is the preservation of historic software in machine readable form, ideally along with execution capability.
 The focus is on long-term preservation rather than special effects on a PC.

-See Software Conservation for more detail.
+See Software Conservation and Emulation for more detail.

 N/A David Holdsworth